OSGeo/gdal/doc/source/user/configoptions.rst

    ``VSI_CACHE_SIZE`` when opening VRT datasources containing many source rasters, as this is a per-file cache.

+.. config:: CPL_VSIL_CURL_CACHE_SIZE
+   :choices: <bytes>
+   :default: 16 MB
+   :since: 2.3

+   Size of global least-recently-used (LRU) cache shared among all downloaded content.

+.. config:: CPL_VSIL_CURL_USE_HEAD
+   :choices: YES, NO
+   :default: YES

+   Controls whether to use a HEAD request when opening a remote URL.

+.. config:: CPL_VSIL_CURL_USE_S3_REDIRECT
+   :choices: YES, NO
+   :default: YES
+   :since: 2.1

+   Try to query quietly redirected URLs to Amazon S3 signed URLs during their validity period, so as to minimize round-trips.

 .. config:: GDAL_DATA
    :choices: <path>